 Basically the experience of the Mysteries enable the student to progress towards enlightenment.

-Nietzsche interpreted Dionysos Zagreus as Dionysos the hunted, not the hunter.
-The heroic tearing apart -either literal or psychological-as an integral aspect of the cult of Dionysos.
+Nietzsche interpreted Dionysos Zagreus as Dionysos the hunted, not the hunter, and defined the terifying and horrific, tearing apart as both a literal and psychological aspect of the cult of Dionysos.

 Clement wrote several religious essays called: The Exhortation to the Greeks.
 In book one you can read that Zeus, Persephone's father organises the abduction of his daughter and then, in the form of a serpent creeps down into the underworld to have intercourse with her: